pdfernhout/narrafirma/wordpress-plugin/README.md

 #### Step 1: Ensure the TypeScript files are compiled to JavaScript

 First, because the NarraFirma application client is written in TypeScript, be sure that the webapp/js directory contains JavaScript files (\*.js) built from the TypeScript source files (\*.ts).
 This would be the case when using Eclipse with the Palantir TypeScript IDE plugin and the Eclipse project in the repository.
-If you are not using an IDE, you can run "tsc" in the webapp directory (or a parent directory).
+If you are not using an IDE, you can run "npm run build" from the command line in the webapp directory (or a parent directory).
 That will use the tsconfig.json to compile the "*.ts" files.
-That assumes you have the TypeScript compiler installed.
-The TypeScript compiled "tsc" be installed using: "npm install -g typescript".
-That command in turn assumes you have Node.js and npm installed first, like explained [here](https://docs.npmjs.com/getting-started/installing-node).
+That command assumes you have Node.js and npm installed first, like explained [here](https://docs.npmjs.com/getting-started/installing-node).
+ If you get an error like "npm not found" you probably need to install Node.js or npm.
-You will need to rerun "tsc" after any changes to the TypeScript files (including after a git pull).
+You will need to rerun "npm run build" after any changes to the TypeScript files (including after a git pull).

 #### Step 2: Make a copy of webapp under the narrafirma directory